 To evaluate how increasing wind penetration would impact load following and ramping events, both the simulated net load data and simulated dispatch data from GridView were analyzed.
-In conducting the evaluations, the simulated data were analyzed to determine how the load and wind interact to impact the level of ramping that dispatchable generation needs to follow and how the magnitude of the load delta data compares to the net load delta for 5 minute, 1 hour and 4 hour time frames.
-The five minute timeframe is indicative of the magnitude of the changes that will occur during the economic dispatch cycle while 1 hour to 4 hours would be indicative of what would occur in the morning up and evening down ramps.
+In conducting the evaluations, the simulated data were analyzed to determine how the load and wind interact to impact the level of ramping that dispatchable generation needs to follow and how the magnitude of the load delta data compares to the net load delta for five minute, 1-hour, and 4-hour time frames.
+The five minute timeframe is indicative of the magnitude of the changes that will occur during the economic dispatch cycle, while one to four hours would be indicative of what would occur in the morning up and evening down ramps.
 Finally, simulated dispatch data generated by the GridView production cost model were analyzed to determine how the increased frequency of higher magnitude ramp changes would impact the dispatch of thermal plants.